Alok-112/test-repo/README.md

 #Git and Github
-It is very important to learn
+It is very important to learn.
-It is called version Control
+It is called version Control.